From Craftsmanship to Automated Production

 The workshop is a full-time course, starting at 09.30am and finishing at 5.30pm each day, with a total of 56 learning hours.

-Each participant will have their own working space; access to Wi-Fi and the library, printer and plotter; a resting area in the garden; and access to a small kitchen.
-The booking fee includes all practical materials, an instructional publication and pick-up service from Liencres village.
+Each participant will have their own working space; access to Wi-Fi and the library, printer and plotter; a resting area in the garden; and access to a workshop kitchenette.
+The booking fee includes all practical materials, an instructional publication, and pick-up service from Liencres village upon arrival.
 Accommodation in the surroundings of the workshop can also be provided upon request.
-The course is recognised by the Polytechnic Architecture University of Madrid as part of the University Programme, and students are granted 2 ECTS (European Credit Transfer and Accumulation System) upon completion.
+The course is recognised by the Polytechnic Architecture University of Madrid as part of the University Programme, and students are granted 2 ECTS upon completion.

 The course is taught across a series of short exercises combining theory and practice, through which students are challenged to solve a given brief by means of making.
 Varying in scale and duration, the exercises will be conducted through direct experimentation and manufacturing, and will include techniques such as embossing, etching, carving, moulding, and casting, making the students aware of the production time and process.